Data-Science-Eurecat/HoNCAML/docs/source/reference.rst

  Reference
 ===========

-HONCAML follows mainly an
+HoNCAML follows mainly an
 `OOP <https://en.wikipedia.org/wiki/Object-oriented_programming>`_ coding
 approach through Python classes.
 The main ones are detailed in this section.

 Execution
 =========

-The main class used by HONCAML is execution, which is a wrapper on top of the :ref:`pipeline` class.
+The main class used by HoNCAML is execution, which is a wrapper on top of the :ref:`pipeline` class.

 .. autoclass:: honcaml.tools.execution.Execution